martinlehoux/django_bike/README.md

 - Edit this new file and fill the required values.
   - `SERVER_TYPE` should be a value of `dev`, `test`, `stage`, `prod`
   - `JAWG_TOKEN` is used to retrieve altitudes for GPX.
 See https://www.jawg.io/.
-  - `POSTGRES_PASSWORD` is not required in developement mode (using SQLite3)
+  - `POSTGRES_PASSWORD` is not required in development mode (using SQLite3)
-  - `SENDGRID_KEY` is not required in developement mode (using Maildev).
+  - `SENDGRID_KEY` is not required in development mode (using Maildev).
 See https://sendgrid.com/.
   - `SECRET_KEY` can be generated using python :
     ```python3
     >>> from django.core.management.utils import get_random_secret_key